Sibin-Augustine/Edtech-Business-Performance-Analysis/README.md

 - Conditional & aggregation formulas
 - Dashboard Design

+## 🔬 Methodology
+1. **Data Cleaning**: Dataset contain missing details such as course fee which differ for each region.
+Using conditional formula and autofill feature the course fee for each student is calculated.
+As per Gender of the students a salutation field is added and concataneted with name to obtain proper full name.
+2. **Feature Engineering**: Using VLOOKUP and XLOOKUP, the details of the users experienced login issues is filled in another table.
+3. **EDA**: Conditional aggregation formulas (SUMIF, COUNTIF) used to analyse the payment status and collected revenue.
+Also obtained number of students who uses various device.
+The user engagement is analysed using the average streak and average points.
+4. **Visualization Strategy**: Pivot tables are used to summarize the given data based on region, signup device, passing year, education background, courses enrolled.
+Then bar chart is used to visualize number of students enrolled as per the selected metric.
+Donut chart is used to indicate percentagewise distribution of students as per their education background.
+Slicers are used to filter the visuals based on gender and payment status to make it interactive.

 ## KPIs
 - Total Revenue :- The total payment collected from enrolled students.
 - Total Students :- Total number of students enrolled in the platform.